inspiredlabs/cwb/README.md

   - A _"win-win scenario"_ implies "it's good for us, and good for you", but MAKE WASH FUN acts more of a catalyst:
 ```
 We help children learn through play,
-where there's a mushroom effect...
+where there's a ripple effect.
-we trained 100's of adult facilitators
+After training 100's of adult facilitators
-to reach 10,000's children
+to reach 10,000's children, those children
-- but, they reached even more children!
+reach even more children!
 ```
-  - CTA: `Make WASH fund us!`
+  - CTA: `join us`
     - compound
     - cumalative
     - feedforward